Securing Vibration Motor Leads And Wires

 Vibration motor leads are more susceptible to metal fatigue than leads that connect other components.
 This is because the vibration of the motor is often transferred to the leads, and the anchor points where the insulation ends are put under repeated fatigue stress.

-Precision Microdrives’ motors which come with leads are supplied ‘secured’ at the motor end.
+Precision Microdrives’ motors that come with leads are supplied ‘secured’ at the motor end.
 Motors with terminals are designed to have leads connected by the user.
 It is important that best practice techniques are used to secure these wires to the motor.
 In addition, leads connected to the drive circuitry are also vulnerable to metal fatigue and need to be secured as part of the design.

 We have described the best practice for connecting leads to motor terminals, including solder techniques and heat-shrink tubing.
 This is followed by a discussion of how to best connect the vibration motor’s leads to the drive circuitry, typically a PCB.
 There are considerations for solder pads and through-hole connections.
 Another possible technique is to use connectors, either crimps or insulation displacement connectors.
 These are widely available from component distributors for prototyping and Precision Microdrives can supply motors with connectors pre-attached.